Wirecloud/wirecloud/docs/user_guide.md

 ### Removing components and connections

-To remove a component from a behaviour, click on the *Remove* button:
+To remove a component from a behaviour, click on the *Delete* button:

 ![*Remove* component button](images/user_guide/behaviour_oriented_wiring/remove_component.png)